Chapter Seven: Structures

-This is not to discount the lethal opportunities offered by minefields, quicksand patches, black holes, and molten lava, but their hazards are limited primarily to simple mutilation or death.
-To the fighting minifig, an empty field is much more terrifying.
-Without strong points to exploit, choke points to control, dangers to avoid, and beautiful vistas to annihilate, minifigs face the overriding danger of becoming tactically disoriented, or even worse, bored.
+This is not to discount the hazards offered by minefields, quicksand patches, black holes, and molten lava, but all they can threaten is simple mutilation or death.
+To the fighting minifig, a featureless plane is much more terrifying.
+Without strong points to exploit, choke points to control, dangers to avoid, and vistas to annihilate, minifigs face the overriding danger of becoming tactically disoriented, or worse, bored.

 Adding insult to injury, minifigs are tender, fragile, and slow compared to armored vehicles and other large units.
 Without cover to hide behind, they have a tendency to get ground up like plastic hamburger meat.

-Therefore it's best for battlefields to be populated with enough Structures to give minifigs a satisfactory range of tactical options.
-Whether it's with walls and fortifications, trees and rivers, peaks and valleys, cliffs and caves, or gas stations and convenience stores, the more variety that's available to minifigs in the field, the better.
+Ideal battlefields are populated with enough Structures to give minifigs a satisfactory range of tactical options.
+Whether with walls and fortifications, trees and rivers, peaks and valleys, cliffs and caves, or gas stations and convenience stores, the more variety that's available to minifigs in the field, the better.